theatre building cleaned

 • ENQUIRIES ABOUT A PLACE IN A CLASS: Please click here to receive more information from our office about the availability of a class place before completing the online enrolment form.
 New students should not make a payment without first checking there are places available.

-The class fee per term for senior teens and adult students is $195 and $110 for junior students.
+The class fee per term for adult students is $195, and $120 for children and teen students.
 It must be paid in full prior to the start of each term.

 Please note there will be no refund for missed classes.